maiyarehal/ContactCRUD/README.md

 - **ContactDAO.java**: Data Access Object (DAO) class for interacting with the database to perform CRUD operations.
 - **ContactView.java**: JavaFX UI class for displaying and interacting with the contact table and input fields.
 - **DbConnection.java**: Manages the database connection.
-- **MainApp.java**: Main application class that initializes the UI and sets up event handlers.
+- **Main.java**: Main application class that initializes the UI and sets up event handlers.

 ## Database Schema
 The database schema for the `contact` table: